 While being nice for shadow effects it was a very different matter if you wanted to get the most out of all 64 colors.

-The Deluxe Paint palette is a good example for this because if we rearrange the colors it becomes clear that it is acutally quite smart.
+The Deluxe Paint palette is a good example for this.
+It may not be the prettiest selection, but if we rearrange the colors it becomes clear that it is acutally quite smart.

 This is extremely difficult to pull off because in reality not all palettes can be split up to utilise this feature.

 Psygnosis' Agony loading screens featured the awesome art of Franck Sauer.
 The EHB colors are marked in the right version of the image.

 The loading screens in Agony are a prime example of EHB images.
 The amount of colors and gradients used in the image is simply astonishing and must belong to the best that have been done on OCS Amigas.